1899 Birmingham North by-election

-The 1899 Birmingham North by-election was a parliamentary by-election held for the House of Commons constituency of Birmingham North on 14 February 1899.
+The 1899 Birmingham North by-election was a parliamentary by-election held for the UK House of Commons constituency of Birmingham North on 14 February 1899.

 Vacancy

 The vacancy was caused by the resignation of the sitting Liberal Unionist MP, the Rt Hon Alderman William Kenrick.
 Kenrick had held the seat since its creation in 1885, first as a Liberal and then as a Liberal Unionist.
 At the 1895 general election, Kenrick had defended the seat against Liberal opposition, holding it with nearly 80% of the poll.